 In 2018, the new procedural framework for undertaking research in the Torres Strait was introduced.
 The framework outlines a cleared stepped process for researchers to follow at the different stages of research for Torres Strait fisheries research projects, from the pre-proposal phase through to implementation and post project.
 This framework should be used in conjunction with the Torres Strait research application, and other relevant Torres Strait research documents such as the annual research statement and five year strategic research plan.
 It outlines the consultation that should occur with Torres Strait communities for different kinds of Torres Strait research and how to go about this.

-Research funding is assessed in two stages by the TSSAC, through pre-proposals, then successful applications will be asked to submit full proposals.
-Applicants should use the fishery-specific project scopes provided as a guide when developing their pre-proposals to meet the identified need for the project.
+Research funding proposals are assessed in two stages by the TSSAC, through pre-proposals, then successful applicants will be asked to submit full proposals.
+As limited funding is available, applicants are encouraged to apply for projects relating directly to the scopes provided as a priority.

-The TSSAC secretariat can be contacted on 07 4069 1990 or by emailing torresstraitresearch [at] afma.gov.au.
+The TSSAC Executive Officer (Lisa Cocking) can be contacted on 02 6225 5451 or by emailing torresstraitresearch [at] afma.gov.au.

 Key information for applicants when completing and submitting proposals